 Developed by Austrian indie outfit Vile Monarch, Oh… Sir!
 The Insult Simulator combines turn-based style combat with the layout of a fighting game to deliver a unique twist on both styles of play, and quirky humor to match.
 Whilst not having a great amount of replayability for a fighting game, it can make for hours of entertainment, and for the relatively short time it took me to unlock everything, I enjoyed this title.

 Graphics – 7/10

-Rendered using 8-bit graphics, the developers took influenced most notably from the Monty Python troupe in both it’s character and stage designs.
-As a fan of Monty Python myself, it was fun identifying where the references were placed; be that either the obvious ones, like the character of John P. Shufflebottom being an obvious caricature of John Cleese’s character from the world-famous dead parrot sketch, or obscure ones like the trumpets being blown by the rear ends in the background of the afterlife stage, reminiscent of a scene from Monty Python’s The Holy Grail.
+Rendered using 8-bit graphics, the developers took influence most notably by the Monty Python troupe in both its character and stage designs.
+As a fan of Monty Python myself, it was fun identifying where the references were placed; be that either the obvious ones, like the character of John P. Shufflebottom being an obvious caricature of John Cleese’s character from the world-famous dead parrot sketch, or obscure ones like the trumpets being blown by their rear end in the background of the afterlife stage, reminiscent of a scene from Monty Python’s The Holy Grail.
 There are also references to other aspects of modern and classic thrown in for good measure, which enhance the game’s level of visual variety in terms of conceptual design.

 Gameplay – 6/10